American Sexual

 Sounds like a lot, doesn’t it?
 Where do you even begin?
 What if you want to talk about a positive STI diagnosis?
 How do you bring up the topic of pleasure?
 Evalene Dacker, MD, is a physician and sexual health educator who has created a great model that helps guide the conversation—the STARS Model.
 STARS is an acronym that stands for : Sexual Health and STI Status, Turn-Ons, Avoids, Relationship Intentions and Expectations, and Safety Needs and Safer Sex Etiquette.

-In this interview, Dr. Dacker describes the STARS model and does roles plays showing how real life conversations about these topics would go, including discussions of testing status and talking to a partner about a positive diagnosis for herpes.
+In this interview, Dr. Dacker describes the STARS model and does roles plays showing how real life conversations about STIs would go, including discussions of testing status and talking to a partner about a positive diagnosis for herpes.
 Like ASHA, Dr. Dacker believes we should destigmatize conversations around sex, sexual health, and STIs.
 As she says, “The worst STIs that we give each other are shame, guilt, and fear.”

 Of course, it’s not only your partners that you need to talk to—you also should talk to your healthcare provider about STIs and other sexual health concerns.
 Let’s get into that…